baichuan-inc/Baichuan2/README_EN.md

 | Baichuan2-7B-Chat-4bits | 53.04   | 51.72 | 52.84  |
 > C-Eval is tested on val set

-It can be seen that the 4bits, compared to bfloat16, has a drop of around 1~2 percents.
+It can be seen that the 4bits, compared to bfloat16, has a drop of around 1 ~ 2 percentage points.

 ## CPU Deployment